 This is one last tip that I have learnt from the chef.
 Cut the very tip off the shrimp’s tail so that when it is cooking in oil, the end of the tail doesn’t blow up and spit oil.

-Generally when anything is deep fried and panko crumbed, the procedure is to coat the ingredient with flour then dip into egg then panko crumbs.
+Generally speaking, when anything is deep fried and panko crumbed, the procedure is to coat the item with flour then dip into egg and then panko crumbs.
 But I have shortened this process to make it quicker and easier by adding the flour into the egg and mixing them together to make a batter so that we can skip the separate flour then egg process.

 - 1 egg